RossSong/Open-korean-corpora/README.md

 - In *Goal*, Eval is noted if the purpose is suggested as an evaluation.

 #### View at a Glance
 The table below describes the open Korean corpora investigated so far.
 To be updated along with our survey or PR.
+You can visit [Here](https://github.com/songys/AwesomeKorean_Data) for the Korean version, and more information regarding government-driven database.

 |No.|Dataset|Typical Usage|Provider|Docu.|License|Volume|Goal|Lang.|
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|